 20) How long should I stay in San Antonio following surgery?
 Most patients stay in San Antonio about seven to ten days following surgery.
 After that it’s ok to fly or travel long distances.

 21) When can I return to work?
-Most of Dr. Lopez’s patients take about two weeks off of work.
+Most of our patients take about two weeks off of work.
 After two weeks, most of the residual bruising and swelling can easily be camouflaged with make-up.

 22) When can I exercise?
-Dr. Lopez prefers that aerobic activities be avoided for two weeks after surgery.
+Dr. Lopez and Dr. Perro prefer that aerobic activities be avoided for two weeks after surgery.
 In addition, heavy weight lifting or more strenuous workouts should be avoided for three weeks postoperatively.
 It is extremely important to avoid bending, lifting or straining during the early postoperative period as these activities can increase swelling and delay healing.

 LASER RESURFACING PREOPERATIVE INSTRUCTIONS

 24) Should I do anything before to prepare for surgery?
-You will have a preoperative appointment with Dr. Lopez and his staff to go over the preoperative instructions.
+You will have a preoperative appointment with Dr. Lopez or Dr. Perro and his staff to go over the preoperative instructions.

 25) Why do I need a preoperative appointment?
 This is an essential appointment to prepare you for your upcoming surgery.
 Dr. Lopez will take preoperative photographs at the visit as well as go over the procedure again to ensure that everyone is on the same page.
 All questions that you have will be answered on that visit as well.
 You will often times be given your prescriptions on the preoperative visit day.